BMW says China slowdown hit premium brands harder than market

-FRANKFURT (Reuters) - BMW (BMWG.DE) said it has cut production in China amid a market slowdown which has hit premium carmakers harder than other players, as an anti-corruption push and a slowing economy dampen demand for luxury cars.
+FRANKFURT, May 6 (Reuters) - BMW said it has cut production in China amid a market slowdown which has hit premium carmakers harder than other players, as an anti-corruption push and a slowing economy dampen demand for luxury cars.

 BMW’s Chief Financial Officer Friedrich Eichiner said the Bavarian auto maker had avoided pushing sales in a falling market and had opted to cut back production instead, as a way to strike a better balance between supply and demand.